Ajha2005/DocuQuery/README.md

 - **If retrieval finds nothing relevant, the LLM is never called.** This is both a cost optimization and a hallucination guard — an honest "I don't have enough information" beats a confident, made-up answer.
 - **The embedding model is cached in memory (`lru_cache`)**, loaded once per process rather than per request — loading from disk takes real time and shouldn't happen on every query.
 - **The LLM provider/model name lives in one config variable.** This paid off directly: midway through building, Groq deprecated the original model (`llama3-8b-8192`) entirely.
 Swapping to the new recommended model (`openai/gpt-oss-20b`) took one line, not a refactor.
+- **PDF processing runs in a background worker, not inline with the upload request.
+Doing extraction + chunking + embedding synchronously would block the HTTP response for 10–30 seconds on a large PDF, and would fail entirely if the server restarted mid-upload.
+With RQ + Redis, the upload returns instantly, the work survives restarts, and the worker can be scaled independently of the API server.
 - **CI runs tests against a real Postgres + pgvector service container**, not a mock — catching real SQL/vector issues, not just Python logic errors.

 ---